-I recently visited Tasmania, the southernmost island state of Australia, for the first time in many years.
-And unfortunately, I early on made the decision to leave my dog, Schnitzel, behind.
+In early 2020 I visited Tasmania, the southernmost island state of Australia, for the first time in many years.
+Unfortunately, I made the decision early on to leave my dog, Schnitzel, behind.
 It was only a quick trip and many of the key places we wanted to visit didn’t allow dogs (such as national parks).

 However, while continuing to plan and during our time in Tasmania, I was surprised to find more dog friendly options than I had been expecting.
 So, should you take your dog along when you travel to Tasmania?

 Is Quarantine Required for Dogs Travelling to Tasmania?

 When dogs travel to Australia, they require multiple tests and a stay in quarantine, as thanks to being an island we’ve kept out many diseases that affect dogs elsewhere in the world.
 So, what about the island state of Tasmania?
 Technically dogs dogs travelling to Tasmania are subject to “quarantine entry conditions” and you need to complete a Declaration Form.

 Firstly, most dogs travelling to Tasmania need to receive a treatment for hydatid tapeworm within 14 days of entry to Tasmania.
 This treatment doesn’t need to be done at a vet, with the option to self-administer.
 Satisfactory forms of evidence are either an official statement from your vet, a statutory declaration or simply a pill packet and receipt.

 Secondly, since the discovery of the tick-transmitted Ehrlichiosis disease in northern Australia, dogs are now additionally required to healthy and free of ticks.
 You need to declare that you have inspected your dog.
 For more information, see this factsheet.

 It’s definitely not a reason to leave your dog behind!
 You’ll likely be reminded on this Declaration Form when booking flights or a passage on the Spirit of Tasmania for your dog.